jamwaffles/jamwaffles.github.io/zola/content/2019-03-14-xml-jsx-sitemaps-in-typescript.md

 +++
-layout: post
+layout = "post"
-title:  "XML sitemaps in React with Typescript"
+title = "XML sitemaps in React with Typescript" date = "2019-03-14 09:25:00"
-date:   2019-03-14 09:25:00
-categories: typescript
+categories = "typescript"
 +++

 I maintain the [Repositive website](https://repositive.io) which uses React for the frontend and a